dodderingstalwart/carnac/README.md

 # carnac
-Simple app using Go to get Carnac jokes and insults from an sql database.
+A go application to input Carnac jokes or insults and store them into an sql database.
+Later the database will be inputed into deepseek in order to create new Carnac jokes.